 Just because the origin of the goods being shipped are from the USA or Mexico does not mean the goods qualify for duty free entry.
 To qualify, the goods must be actually made in Canada or Mexico.

-Qualifying for duty free NAFTA status without a certificate of origin
+Qualifying for duty free CUSMA status without a certificate of origin

 CETA duty free entry for parcel shipments from the EU